-See also: "Knowing Where You Are on the Macintosh" in this chapter
+• "Knowing Where You Are on the Macintosh" in this chapter

-Opening a document on the desktop
+on the desktop

-If you are using the desktop rather than working in a program, you can open a document and start the program at the same time.
+Opening a document If you are using the desktop rather than working in a program, you can open a document and start the program at the same time.
 (This technique may not work if the program is already open when you're using MultiFinder.)

-1 To open a document on the desktop, first point to its icon.
+To open a document on the desktop, first point to its icon.

-2 Double-click the mouse button to open the document and simultaneously start the program.
+Double-click the mouse ∠ button to open the document and simultaneously start the program.